curl07/captcha-solver/README.md

    Paid plans will be introduced, with affordable pricing for all users.

 3. **Does CaptchaSonic work on all websites?**
-   CaptchaSonic supports a wide range of CAPTCHA challenges, including AWSWAF and similar frameworks.
+   CaptchaSonic supports a wide range of CAPTCHA challenges.

 4. **Can I request additional features?**
    Absolutely!
 We welcome feedback through [our website](https://captchasonic.com) or community channels.